ptv-logistics/xserverjs/boilerplate/xmap-1/README.md

 ### Basic Setups for Map Widgets

-xserverjs also supports templates to add an xMapServer-1 map to JavaScript widgets.
+This section contains templates to add an xMapServer-1 map to JavaScript widgets.

 #### Leaflet Basic Setup (for 0.7 and 1.0)